timoffex/KnightQuest/KnightQuest/README.md

 any `GameObject`, although there could be other object components. `Character` and `Weapon` are noun components.
 Note how it doesn't make sense to have both on the same `GameObject`.

+There are "abstract" and "concrete" nouns.
+Abstract nouns never correspond to any prefab, whereas concrete nouns (usually) correspond to at least one prefab.
+The corresponding C# classes should be abstract and concrete respectively.

+A concrete class can correspond to more than one prefab: there are many `Character`s, for instance.
+`Character` variants can opt to replace `Character` by a more specific subclass for the purpose of overridding some behavior, but I haven't found a good reason to do this yet.

 #### "Adjective" objects

 "Adjective" object components add functionality to a `GameObject` but don't correspond to their own prefab hierarchies.
 For example, `Attackable` is an adjective component.
 It doesn't make sense to have an `Attackable` prefab, but you can add an `Attackable` component on a `Character` object.

 I'm also tempted to call these "mixin objects" or "mixins".
+Note that they're used like regular objects by the code, but they're mixins in terms of what they do to a Unity `GameObject`.

 When thinking about what should be a prefab, keep in mind that there is a fundamental difference between nouns and adjectives: adjectives can be composed.
 Prefabs should be _simple nouns_ (no